 You know how sometimes you get a teeny packet of something in a subscription box or just a random sample-with-unrelated-purchase?
 ONCE UPON A TIME, I ordered some hair crap from SpaceNK and got a little packet of Ren Flash Rinse Blah Blah and I was not interested.
-“One Minute Facial” sounds like marketing BS, and the copy one of the ingredients would “fight facial fatigue” which … lolnope.
+“One Minute Facial” sounds like marketing BS, and the copy said one of the ingredients would “fight facial fatigue” which … lolnope.
 So it sat in my drawer for weeks.
 Weeks!
 AND THEN, one day I got bored and cracked it open because it’s “fancy” and I can’t resist fancy.
 AND WHOA, it was not as expected!

 WHAT IS THAT STUFF?

 I figured it was some kind of hybrid cleanser/masque thing that you leave on for a bit and its ingredients allegedly Do Stuff but probably they don’t really do all that much (because it’s only on your skin for a couple minutes).
 BUT ACTUALLY, it was a thinnish paste with very tiny gritty-scrubby bits!
 Omg an exfoliator, I love exfoliators.
 So I blorped it out of its packet and smeared it on my face and scrubbed it around and then left it on for a minute or two and rinsed.
 And I loved it!
 Even though it smells rather strongly of oranges which is not my fave scent (Finch would love it, tho)!
 And then I immediately went on Sephora and bought the full-size tube ($48/2.5oz).